Soockee/Rim/README.md

 <p align="center"><img src="/dispatchSD.png" alt="Dispatch SD" width="600"></p>

 The four microservices are instrumented with the [OpenTracing API for GoLang](https://github.com/opentracing/opentracing-go) and the `Jaeger` tracer is configured to handle traces (sampling is not active).
-In order to exemplify the goal of distributed tracing some operations are intentionally misconfigured or not optimised: latencies of some operations are manually increased, some errors are randomly generated, and artificial bottlenecks are created.
+In order to exemplify the goal of distributed tracing some operations are intentionally misconfigured or not optimised: latencies of some operations are manually increased, some errors are randomly generated, and artificial bottlenecks are created (in red in the SD).

 We changed the networking configurations in HotR.O.D. to enable each service to run as a different process on a different machine and thus to enable containerization of services.
 We build a unique [Docker](https://docs.docker.com) image for HotR.O.D. that can be used to run separately each service and a [docker-compose](https://docs.docker.com/compose/) file to instantiate HotR.O.D. with each service running on a different container.
 To allow spawning more than one instance we made the docker-compose file configurable through environment variables.
 In this way it is possible to easily launch multiple instances of the application also on the same machine, reachable at different addresses and not clashing exploiting project namespace (`-p` option of `docker-compose`).